 As you start to build a relationship with them, direct message them and ask them if and how they collaborate with businesses.
 Working with influencers should always feel like a collaboration that is fair to both parties.
 Some influencers will want payment, but the majority will be looking for an event or experience that they can share exclusively with their followers such as an invite to the launch of a new menu or preview shopping evening, or a discount code for them to share exclusively with their followers.
 Never ask an influencer to do something for free, instead start the conversation by asking them how they could help, and how you could work together.

 Pro tip: use Maybe* to identify the influencers in any social media conversation or add your favourite influencers to Maybe* Engage so you can easily build relationships with them.
-You can also measure the engagement they achieve using Maybe* Insights to understand the kind of results they get.
+You can also measure the engagement they achieve using the Maybe* Insight Summary to understand the kind of results they get.

 Still need help?